 I looked uneasily at my friend, suddenly uncertain about what I was doing.
 James had suddenly re-entered my life, and he had taken up my entire day.
 He'd cheered me up when I was down.
 But as I again remembered the horrible trick he'd played on me on my eleventh birthday, my anxiety grew.
 He had been such an annoying boy.

-'So much for not swearing,' said Vicky, quietly rebuking me.
+'So much for not swearing,' said Vicki, quietly rebuking me.
 'Do you want to talk about James, about today?
 When did you first meet him?'

 'When?
 A very long time ago, so long ago that I can't remember much about it,' I admitted.
 'Which is hardly surprising, I was probably only two or three when we first met.
 We grew up together.'
 I smiled at the memories.

-'You don't have to tell me,' said Vicky with blatant insincerity.
+'You don't have to tell me,' said Vicki with blatant insincerity.
 It was obvious that she was desperate to know more.

-'I've met your brother, remember,' said Vicky.
-'He brought you down here once, in our first year.'
+'I've met your big brother, remember,' said Vicki.
+'He collected you from C7 in our first year.
+At Christmas.'

 'Oh, yeah,' I said, returning to my normal voice, 'I forgot, sorry.'
 I smiled at my friend, and continued.